The React framework is generally considered very highly resistant to

 prototype in the first place as part of their v10 release migrating to ES

-code on GitHub instead of in
+decided to read through the hast-to-hyperscript code on GitHub instead of in

 their devtools might have gotten mislead here.
 Lesson?
 Check the exact version